 Some of the Lake Livingston State Park camping facilities include: 56 campsites with water and electricity; 21 premium (an extra $3 per night) sites with water, electricity, and sewer; 21 premium sites (on the water or across the street from the water and costing $10 more a night) with water, electricity, and sewer; 10 screened shelters (7 of which are on the water); 32 campsites with water only; and some sites available for cyclists who start or end their trips in the park.

-Within the park boundaries you will find: a swimming pool, activity center, park store and marina with boat slips and fishing pier, 2 boat ramps, interpretive trail, dump station, stables that offer guided horseback rides through the park trails, activity center and recreation hall.
+Within the park boundaries you will find: activity center, park store and marina with boat slips and fishing pier, 2 boat ramps, interpretive trail, dump station, stables that offer guided horseback rides through the park trails, activity center and recreation hall.
 The park usually has some type of activities going on during the summer -- this trip they were holding a Saturday night dance with a DJ.